Communicate outside the container

 Network

-BalenaEngine supports host and bridge network modes:
+BalenaEngine supports hostarrow-up-right and bridgearrow-up-right network modes:

 • Host mode allows a service to use all host network interfaces.